brian-quiroz/Rubiks-Cube-Solver-With-Computer-Vision/README.md

-# Rubiks-Cube-Solver-With-Computer-Vision
+# Rubiks Cube Solver With Computer Vision
-Given an image of each face of a Rubik's cube, detect the cube, classify its stickers' colors, and output a solution algorithm
+Given an image of each face of a Rubik's cube, detect the cube, classify its stickers' colors, and output a solution algorithm.

 ## Instructions
 - There are two ways of running this program: